day8/re-frame-10x/README.md

 * Make sure you are using the minimum recommended re-frame version in the [prerequisistes](#important-prerequisites).
 Some parts of re-frame-10x rely on updated versions of re-frame to capture the information it needs.

+### The expansion triangles in the data browsers don't work any more.
+But they used to.

+* in Chrome, try going to `devtools` (F12), choose the `Application` Tab and then select (on the left) `Local Storage` and clear out what's there.
+Restart you app.
+Fixed?
+* if it still doesn't work, then the nuclear option is to open a new Chrome tab and browse to `chrome://settings/resetProfileSettings`.
+Multiple people have confirmed this works, but it is a bit descructive.
+* can you tell us (in Clojurians #reframe slack channel) what you did immediately before this problem showed up.
+We're still trying to track down the reasons.

 ## How does it work?

 re-frame is instrumented - all important activity generates trace data.